rcofresi/skrstck.github.io/about.md

 <br>My dissertation examined memory for speech of varying intelligibility: effects of perception and production of clear speech on recall and recognition memory for native and non-native listeners and talkers. <a href="https://www.youtube.com/watch?v=gori8gyUX-s"> Click here</a> to see a narrated recording of my dissertation slides.

-<br> From my dissertation, 2 papers were published in the peer-reviewed <i>Journal of the Acoustical Society of America</i>:
+<br> Two papers from my dissertation were published in the peer-reviewed Journal of the Acoustical Society of America.

 <div>1.<b> Keerstock, S.</b>, & Smiljanic, R. (2019).
 Clear speech improves listeners’ recall.
 The Journal of the Acoustical Society of America, 146(6), 4604–4610.
   <a href="https://doi.org/10.1121/1.5141372">https://doi.org/10.1121/1.5141372</a>